 You should remember that if the debt is not paid within any time limits set, by the High Court Enforcement Officer or if the High Court Enforcement Officer suspects that the agreement may be breached, the High Court Enforcement Officer may proceed immediately to a removal and sale of your goods.

 If you can only offer payment by instalments over a period of time, the High Court Enforcement Officer will contact the Claimant to ask if the terms you are offering are acceptable.
 You will normally be asked to pay an amount on account as a sign of your intention to pay, and comply with your offer whilst awaiting instructions.
 If the claimant agrees to your terms for which they are under no obligation to do so, you must make sure you pay on time in accordance with your offer.

 Remember, an agreement to pay by instalment does not prevent the Writ being reactivated immediately if you do not keep the arrangements, which includes your undertaking under the Taking Control of Goods Agreement, and further action may result in additional costs for which you would be liable.

 If you are going to fall down on the arrangement you should contact the High Court Enforcement Officer responsible for the enforcement of the Writ as soon as possible to discuss the situation and what you can do to resolve the situation.

 Is it true the law allows a High Court Enforcement Officer to break into properties to take goods?

 Yes it is.
-But the circumstances when this can be done are limited.
-Goods may well be taken where the following apply, for example:
+But the circumstances when this can be done are limited if at a domestic address.

 We would encourage you to think carefully before complaining.
 Remember that the High Court Enforcement Officer is acting on the instructions of the Court and the Claimant and has a duty to enforce the Writ.